CHC52021 Diploma of Community Services (Case Management, Child, Youth and Family Welfare)

 Note

 Skills First Program is a subsidised training scheme through the Victorian Government.
 It is available to eligible residents in Victoria.
-If you are eligible for Skills First Program funding and if you complete this course , the value of the government contribution will be approximately $8736 Fees are subject to change.
+If you are eligible for Skills First Program funding, registration fee is applicable (Non-refundable) Fees are subject to change.
 JTI is compliant with the Equal Opportunity Act 2010 and Individuals with disabilities are encouraged to access government funded training.
-Registration fee for domestic full fee-paying student is non-refundable The student tuition fees are indicative only and subject to change dependent on individual circumstances at enrolment.
+The student tuition fees are indicative only and subject to change dependent on individual circumstances at enrolment.
 Additional fees such as student services and amenity fees may apply.

 Funding Entitlements

 Your completion of these courses with our institute may affect your future funding eligibility.
 So be sure these are the courses you are interested in, which will enable you get a job and lead to your future career pathway.
-Students in Victoria who qualify for government funding are only allowed to undertake 2 courses at the same level in their lifetime with the exclusion of:
+Students in Victoria who qualify for government funding are only allowed to undertake 2 courses per calendar year

 CHC52021 Diploma of Community Services (Case Management) (Child, Youth and Family Welfare)